-To make use of these access keys in the main browsers graphs, use the following keystrokes:
+To make use of these access keys in the main graphical web browsers, use the following shortcut keys:

-- Internet Explorer: Alt + + Key Intro
+- Internet Explorer: Alt + key + enter

 - Chrome: Alt + key

-This website is designed to allow resize, the color of the text and the bottom of the page, all through the standard configuration options for browsers.
+This website is designed to change the size, the text color and merits of the page, all this through the standard configuration options.

-To change the font size of the text in the main browsers, use the following menus:
+To change the font size of text in major web browsers, use the following menus:

-We invite you to help us with your suggestions to make this portal increasingly accessible.
+We invite you to help us with your suggestions to make this portal an increasingly accessible.

 Please if you find any error or you have suggestions about the accessibility and/or standards used in this site, you can contact us via our contact form.

 Date of revision of accessibility: 23 may 2011